The Pros and Cons of Carnegie Mellon

 Tech innovation… at a cost.

 But this comes at a personal cost because CMU is also known for having a grueling workload, over-stressed students, and a lack of social life, leading to frequent burnout and depression.
-In other words, the educational opportunities and job prospects are amazing, but the four-year journey to get there might not be much fun.
+In other words, the educational opportunities and job prospects are among the best in the world, but the four-year journey to get there might not be too much fun.

 The Pros of Carnegie Mellon…

-#2: CS and Engineering — CMU consistently ranks in the Top 3 for both Computer Science and Engineering, competing neck-and-neck with other elite schools like MIT, Caltech, Stanford, and Berkeley.
+#2: CS and Engineering — CMU consistently ranks in the Top 3 for both Computer Science and Engineering, competing neck-and-neck with elite schools like MIT, Caltech, Stanford, and Berkeley.
 It also ranks #2 for Undergraduate Research opportunities and #4 for Most Innovative academic programs.
+Its CS rankings are off-the-charts: #1 in AI, #1 in Cybersecurity, #1 in Mobile Applications, #1 in Software Engineering, etc.

-#3: Undergraduate Teaching — As a mid-sized school with a very small student/faculty ratio (6:1), CMU earns high marks for its teaching, and ranks #7 in the nation for Best Teaching overall.
+#3: Undergraduate Teaching — As a mid-sized school with a very low student/faculty ratio of 6 to 1, CMU earns high marks for its small class sizes and excellent teaching, and ranks #7 in the nation for Best Teaching overall.

 #4: Tepper Business School — According to US News & World Report (2025), CMU has the #6-ranked undergraduate business school in America.
-Like MIT’s business program (Sloan), it’s particularly strong in quantitative fields, including business analytics and AI-driven business solutions.
+There’s a strong emphasis on quantitative fields, and some of its national rankings include: #1 in Information Systems, #2 in Quantitative Analysis, #2 in Analytics, #6 in Operation Management, and #8 in Finance.

-#5: The Arts — Even though most people think of CMU as a premiere STEM institution, it has exceptional programs in the creative arts, which means STEM students can minor in these fields or pursue one of many special interdisciplinary majors.
+#5: The Arts — Even though most people think of CMU as a premiere STEM institution, it also has exceptional programs in the creative arts, which means STEM students can minor in these fields or pursue one of many special interdisciplinary majors.
+Through programs like BXA, they can blend engineering with design, computer science with music, or architecture with environmental science, expanding both their technical skill set and their creative perspective.

-#6: IdeATe Minor — CMU’s unique “Integrative Arts, Design, and Technology” minor merges tech and design by bringing together artists and engineering students to collaborate on innovative design projects, and partners with visionary companies like Pixar, Apple, Telsa, and SpaceX.
+#6: IdeATe Minor — CMU’s unique “Integrative Arts, Design, and Technology” minor merges tech and design by bringing together artists and engineering students to collaborate on innovative design projects, and partners with visionary companies like Pixar, Apple, Tesla, and SpaceX.
+Students have built responsive stage sets that shift with actors' movements, immersive VR art installations, and smart textiles that adapt to environmental conditions.

 #8: StuCos — StuCos (short for “Student College”) are student-led classes that allow undergraduates to share their eclectic passions.
 You can take these classes for credit, they’re all Pass/Fail, and they encourage peer-to-peer learning in an interactive, informal setting.
 Topics range from “The Art and Business of Sneaker Design” to “The Science of Superheroes.”